 Rysticken Balks Bus Service Cut By Transit Co.
 New efforts by Capital Transit Company to limit Greenbelt's transportation through the Office of Defense Transportation were revealed yesterday by Arthur Rysticken, assistant community manager.

-Order in November

-It will be recalled by local commuters that the company's request for permission to remove its bus line to Mt.
-Rainier and operate only a shuttle bus to Branchville was refused by the Maryland Pub-lic Service Commission after ex-tended hearings in Baltimore.
-An order issued by the Commission in November directed that the present service be maintained, the findings submitted as a basis except that a trial period of the shuttle service could be made and for further action.
-The company did not begin the trial runs, but instead-Green-belters now learn-asked the Of-fice of Defense Transportation to intercede with the State Public Service Commission on their he Service Commission on their be-half.
-It was pointed out that the restricted service would save both tires and gas, as well as wear of the buses.
+Order in November It will be recalled by local commuters that the company's request for permission to remove its bus line to Mt.
+Rainier and operate only a shuttle bus to Branchville was refused by the Maryland Public Service Commission after extended hearings in Baltimore.
+An order issued by the Commission in Nasaed by the sion in November directed that the present service be maintained, the findings submitted as a basis except that a trial period of the shuttle service could be made and shuttle service could be made and for further action.
+The company did not begin the trial runs, but instead-Green-belters now learn-asked the Office of Defense Transportation to intercede with the State Public Service Commission on their behalf.
+It was pointed out that the restricted service would save both restricted service would save both tires and gas, as well as wear of the buses.